Redkiller5451/Powerplay/README.md

 You cannot kill the Demon whilst I am alive.

 ### Grenadier (Evil, Minion)
-When executed, I deal 3 damage and kill 2 good cards.
+When executed, I deal 2 damage and kill 2 good cards.
 I dont deal damage if I am the last evil killed.

 ### Manipulator (Evil, Minion)
 One character is Mad as an out-of-play character

 ### Balancer (Evil, Minion)
-Each time you kill a card, I kill a good card and deal damage to you.
+Each time you kill a card, I kill a good card and deal 1 damage to you.
 I don't deal damage if I am killed.

 ### Ambusher (Evil, Minion)
 One card dies upon being revealed

+### Traveler (Evil, Minion)
+A card next to me becomes a Traveler.
+I sit next to them.

+### Wildling (Evil, Minion)
+A random evil becomes truthful.
+They are marked as being affected by evil.

 ## DEMONS